March 27, 2026 · 10 min read

 - Check where they landed in your Drive

-If the 10 free documents file correctly, you will have a clear sense of whether it handles your specific document mix.
-If it does, the annual plan is $49, which works out to less than $1 per week.
+If those 10 free documents file correctly, you'll have a real sense of whether it handles your particular document mix.
+If it does, the annual plan is $49, which works out to under $1 a week.

 If you want to try the Gemini-native approach first: